swaldman/sbt-ethereum/src/main/paradox/tasks/eth/transaction/gas.md

 **Usage:**
 ```
-> ethTransactionGasLimitOverrideSet <gas-limit-override>
+> ethTransactionGasLimitOverrideSet [optional-gas-limit-override]
 ```

 Sets the _gas limit_ for transactions in this session, overriding _sbt-ethereum_'s default automatic computation based on @ref:[`ethcfgGasPriceMarkup`](../../../settings/index.md#ethcfggaspricemarkup),
 @ref:[`ethcfgGasPriceCap`](../../../settings/index.md#ethcfggaspricecap), and @ref:[`ethcfgGasPriceCap`](../../../settings/index.md#ethcfggaspricefloor).

+If no argument is supplied, the command will interactively guide you through setting an override, which may be a fixed value as above, or alternatively may be described as a markup over the default computed gas limit, subject to an optional cap and floor.

-_**Note: Typically, you will want an override to control one particular transaction, not multiple transactions in a session.
+_**Note: Often you will want an override to control one particular transaction, not multiple transactions in a session.
 Be sure to @ref:[drop](#ethtransactiongaslimitoverridedrop) the override when you are done with it. sbt-ethereum warns you when a gas limit override will be used.**_

-**Example:**
+**Example (simple override):**
 ```
 > ethTransactionGasLimitOverrideSet 21000
 [info] Gas override set to 21000 on chain with ID 1.